ggkuhnle/data-analysis/README.md

 This material is made available for teaching and academic use.
 You are welcome to adapt and share it with attribution.

----
-University of Reading | School of Food and Nutritional Sciences